FAQs

 Is there an opportunity to get to know other AIRs while I am in residence?

 Yes, of course!
 This is one of the most beloved aspects of our program.
-Each week we host 3-6 AIRs from all over the country.
+Each week we invite 3-5 AIRs from all over the country to our facility.
 Our intimate group size allows for each artist to be seen and heard, while allowing for privacy and seclusion to focus and create, with numerous opportunities to socialize via the common areas (lobby lounge, dining area, kitchen, outdoor spaces, fire pit).
-Starting in 2026, we will be offering a Monday night “mixer” to get to know each other, and on Saturdays a community dinner.
-While in your studio, artists can open or crack their door if they are open for socializing/visits, or keep it closed for more privacy and focus.

 How does the payment and reserving process work?

-Once you are accepted for a residency and invited to join us, we will be in touch via email, and begin the reservation process with you.
-We will narrow down available dates based on your casita/studio/house preference.
+Once you are accepted for a residency and invited to join us in our private facility, we will be in touch via email, and begin the reservation process with you.
+We will narrow down available dates based on your casita/studio preference.
 We will invoice you for a deposit of $500 to hold your space/dates which will secure your reservation.
 It will be applied to the balance due and is non-refundable.